This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the rice in the bottom of the rice cooker and then add the diced tomatoes and water.
-Add the onion and spices and stir a little on the top to dissolve the spices in the water.
+• Place the rice in the bottom of the rice cooker and then add the diced tomatoes, water, and bouillon.
+Add the onion and spices and stir a little to dissolve the spices in the water.

 • Cook according to manufacturer’s instructions.